-Sometimes, IVF is offered as a primary treatment for infertility in women over age 40.
-IVF can also be done if you have certain health conditions.
-For example, IVF may be an option if you or your partner has:
+You can try out more invasive options before IVF, the way sperm is placed directly in the womb during ovulation.
+IVF can be performed as an initial treatment for infertility in women over 40 years of age.
+It can also be done if you have certain conditions.
+For example, IVF may be an option if you or your partner:

 - Ovulation disorders.
 If ovulation is infrequent or absent, fewer eggs are available for fertilization.

 - Endometriosis occurs when the uterine tissue implants and grows outside of the uterus often affecting the function of the ovaries, uterus and fallopian tubes.

 - Previous tubal sterilization or removal.
 If you’ve had tubal ligation — a type of sterilization in which your fallopian tubes are cut or blocked to permanently prevent pregnancy — and want to conceive, IVF may be an alternative to tubal ligation reversal.

 - Premature ovarian failure.
 Is the loss of normal ovarian function before age 40.
 If your ovaries fail, they don’t produce normal amounts of the hormone estrogen or have eggs to release regularly.Fallopian tube damage or blockage.
 Or blockage makes it difficult for an egg to be fertilized or for an embryo to travel to the uterus.